-Forced Unplanned outages are assessed probabilistically as part of MT PASA modelling.
-The probability of forced unplanned outages is based on historical performance or expert advice where historical performance is not available on those outage rate forecasts developed for the ESOO.
+Unplanned outages are assessed probabilistically as part of MT PASA modelling.
+The probability of unplanned outages is based on those outage rate forecasts developed for the ESOO.

-2.4.1.2.2.3.1.2.
+2.3.1.2.
 MT PASA intermittent generation

 Modelling of intermittent generation is consistent with the ESOO.
 Intermittent generation profiles are derived for each generator from at least eight historical weather years.
 Meteorological data, historical correlations and geographic locations are used to estimate output from new or committed intermittent generation.
-The probabilistic model samples from these generation
+The probabilistic model samples from these generation profiles, maintaining linkages between the sampled intermittent generation profile and the corresponding demand profile.
+This allows the model to capture the varying contributions of wind and solar output to total supply, which is particularly relevant at times of high demand.